The Award for Distinguished Science Journalism in the Atmospheric and Related Sciences

 The Distinguished Science Journalism Award Committee has the responsibility to select and submit to the Council the names of individuals nominated for this award.
 All nominations should be submitted by 1 May 2015.
 The nominees for most awards remain on the committee's active list for three years.
+You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.
 Read More

 The Award for Distinguished Science Journalism in the Atmospheric and Related Sciences recognizes outstanding science reporting and writing about scientific discoveries, principles, advances, and impacts in all media outlets including radio, television, newspaper, magazine, and online.